Skip to main content

 ORDER BY

 Sort results by one or more columns.
+Each sort key can be ASC (default) or DESC.
 Multiple sort keys are separated by commas:

 SELECT id, name FROM myschema.products ORDER BY name

-SELECT id, created_at, total FROM myschema.orders ORDER BY created_at, total
+SELECT id, created_at, total FROM myschema.orders ORDER BY created_at ASC, total DESC

 Aliases from the SELECT list are usable in ORDER BY: